EBISPOT/gwas-diagram/README.md

 1. Exported GWAS Catalog files are read and compiled into a pandas dataframe.
 2. The dataframe is persisted on disk in a pickle file.
-3. The filtering endpoint of the REST API accepts parameters to filter associations at `/v1/plotting_data`
+3. The filtering endpoint of the REST API accepts parameters to filter associations at `/v1/annotations` or `/v1/histogram` depending on whether you want a circle plot that aggregates associations within a region + parent trait, or a histogram view of all associations.
 4. Response is an ideogram.js annotations JSON serialised object
-   1. The object enables the ideogram to plot a single point for each "parent trait" + "cytoband".
-   2. Each association count is given in the "length" attribute
-   3. Each unique rsid is given in the name attribute
 5. Plotting is done by the [Ideogram.js](https://eweitz.github.io/ideogram/) JavaScript library

 ## TODO